We all have those occasional employment related questions that arise. Here is a source to access answers to your most commonly asked questions.

 Do I have to take a lunch break?

 This is dependent on the length of time that you work in a given day.
-Please contact Heidi Jacques in Human Resources (email@example.com or 207-893-7756) to review times and lunch break requirements.
+Please contact your supervisor or Heidi Jacques in Human Resources (email@example.com or 207-893-7756) to review times and lunch break requirements.

 The personal information on my paycheck/W-2 is incorrect.
 Who do I notify?